suchandanreddy/sdwan-webhooks/README.md

 * Closing connection 0
 ```

-# Set up Webhook server on ubuntu
+# Setup Webhook server on ubuntu

-Now let’s try to set up webhook server on ubuntu to accept notifications sent from vManage
+Now let’s try to setup webhook server on ubuntu to accept notifications sent from vManage

-- In order to accept HTTP post requests sent from vManage, we need to enable http web server and design API route.
+- In order to accept HTTP post requests sent from vManage, we need to enable HTTP web server and design API route.
 - Below code spins up flask web server listening on port 5001 for HTTP POST request
-- Defined alarms() function that accepts the POST request at route http://server-ip:port/ and extracts the data from request, then it sends message
+- Defined alarms() function accepts the POST request at route http://server-ip:port/ and extracts the data from request, then it sends message
 to Webex Teams Room.

 ```